-- Whiteboard video – This records an illustrated story using a whiteboard and is frequently aided with a narrated script.
+- Whiteboard video – This records an illustrated story using a whiteboard and is frequently aided by a narrated script.

 - Stop-motion – This is a technique in which a camera is repeatedly stopped and started, frame-by-frame to provide inanimate objects and figures the impression of movement.

 Video is one of the best ways to get your message across succinctly and effectively.
 As a rule of thumb, choose a style that best represents you and your qualifications.
-As you long as you follow best practice, you are good to go.
+As long as you follow best practices, you are good to go.

-Tips and Tricks for Creating a Video Resume
+Tips and Tricks for Making a Video Resume